paper-toaster/osu-wiki/wiki/Multi/en.md

 ![](img/multi_lobby.jpg "Example of a typical day in the Multi lobby")

 The lobby is the main page of Multi mode and will show all the currently available [matches](<!---->) that are availble.
-This list of matches can be filtered through the toolbar at the top left to better help users find the matches they want quicker.
+This list of matches can be filtered through the toolbar at the top-left to better help users find the matches they want quicker.

 The aforementioned filter options are listed and described below.